Domain Escalation, Privilege Escalation, Red Teaming

 A new window will open where we need to select object types as “Groups or Built-in security principals” and select location to domain name which is “ignite. local” here.
 Then, we need to enter object name which is the group to that we wish to add user to.
 In this case, we are using the server operators’ group then click ok.

 We can verify whether a user is added to the server operators’ group by simply clicking on the members of tab.
-We can see that we have successfully added user aarti to server operators’ group.
+Here, we can see that we have successfully added user aarti to server operators’ group.

 We end up with our lab set up here and logged in as low privileged user in the server where we can see user aarti is in the server operators’ group.
 In this example, we have connected to the compromised host using the winrm service using the evil-winrm tool.
 To check group permission, we can simply use the inbuilt command “net user <username>”, it will show what groups the current user belongs to.
 To reproduce the concept, please follow the commands below: